DomiR/rxjs-commented-operators/Introduction.md

 ```

 Our operator can be applied to any observable via the pipe function.
-If we have an observable via `from([a, b, c])` and apply our operator by using the pipe operation via `from([a, b, c]).pipe(myOperator())`
+If we have an observable via `from([a, b, c])` and apply our operator by using the pipe operation via `from([a, b, c]).pipe(myOperator())`,
-you may observe that we call our operator function to get a prestine instance of said operator.
+you may observe that we call our operator function to get a pristine instance of said operator.

-To illustrate this we could also store it into some variable real quick.
+To illustrate this we could also store it in some variable really quick.

 ```js
 const myOperatorInstance = myOperator();